 Frontal airbags are designed to help reduce the risk of injury from the force of an inflating frontal airbag.
 But these airbags must inflate very quickly to do their job and comply with federal regulations.
 Here are the most important things to know about the airbag system:

 You can be severely injured or killed in a crash if you are not wearing your safety belt - even if you have airbags.
 Wearing your safety belt during a crash helps reduce your chance of hitting things inside the vehicle or being ejected from it.
+Airbags are "supplemental restraints" to the safety belts.
 Airbags are designed to work with safety belts but do not replace them.

-Frontal airbags for the driver and right front passenger are designed to deploy only in moderate to severe frontal and near frontal crashes.
-They are not designed to inflate in rollover, rear or low-speed frontal crashes, or in many side crashes.
+Frontal airbags for the driver and right front passenger are designed to deploy in moderate to severe frontal and near frontal crashes.
+They are not designed to inflate in rollover, rear crashes, or in many side crashes.

 And, for some unrestrained occupants, frontal airbags may provide less protection in frontal crashes than more forceful airbags have provided in the past.

-Side impact airbags for the driver and right front passenger are designed to inflate only in moderate to severe crashes where something hits the side of your vehicle.
+Side impact airbags are designed to inflate in moderate to severe crashes where something hits the side of your vehicle.
 They are not designed to inflate in frontal, in rollover or in rear crashes.